 Fudgy Brownie Recipe Made Using Oil

-Martha Stewart shares, “The amount of sugar and eggs does not change whether you’re going fudgy or cakey.”
+“The amount of sugar and eggs does not change whether you’re going fudgy or cakey,” Martha Stewart said.

 It’s all about the fats and the method for the best fudgy brownies or, really, any brownie.
 You don’t want to mix with a heavy hand if you want a fudge-like texture.
 Cakey brownies do in part rely on how you cream them—and as we all know, overbeating a cake will make it flat and tough.
 Ew, David.